Paula Giddings

-Paula J. Giddings (born 1947 in Yonkers, New York) is an American writer, historian, and civil rights activist.
-She is the author of When and Where I Enter: The Impact of Black Women on Race and Sex in America, In Search of Sisterhood: Delta Sigma Theta and the Challenge of the Black Sorority Movement and Ida, A Sword Among Lions: Ida B. Wells and the Campaign Against Lynching.
+Paula Jane Giddings (born 1947) is an American writer, historian, and civil rights activist.
+She is the author of When and Where I Enter: The Impact of Black Women on Race and Sex in America (1984), In Search of Sisterhood: Delta Sigma Theta and the Challenge of the Black Sorority Movement (1988) and Ida, A Sword Among Lions: Ida B. Wells and the Campaign Against Lynching (2008).

 Early life

-Paula J. Giddings was born on November 16, 1947 in Yonkers, New York to Virginia Iola Stokes and Curtis Gulliver Giddings.
-She grew up in a predominantly white neighborhood in Yonkers, New York, where she regularly and systematically experienced isolation and racism from her white neighbors.
-As a teen in Yonkers, Giddings personally experienced and witnessed the racism and violence against African Americans that led to and occurred in reaction to the Civil Rights Movement.
+Paula Jane Giddings was born on November 16, 1947, in Yonkers, New York, to Virginia Iola Stokes and Curtis Gulliver Giddings.
+She grew up in a predominantly white neighborhood in Yonkers, where she regularly and systematically experienced isolation and racism from her white neighbors.
+As a teen, Giddings personally experienced and witnessed the racism and violence against African Americans that led to and occurred in reaction to the Civil Rights Movement.
 This led her to participate in the movement as a Freedom Rider.
 According to Giddings, this set the stage for her desire to understand both oppression and resistance to it, a theme that would recur through her own activism and writing.

 Education

-Giddings enrolled in the historically Black college Howard University in 1965, where she worked on the university's newspaper beginning in her first year.
-In 1967, she became editor of the university's literary magazine,The Promethean, and graduated with a Bachelor of Arts in English in 1969.
+In 1965, Giddings graduated from Gorton High School in Yonkers.
+That year she enrolled in the historically Black college Howard University, where she worked on the university's newspaper beginning in her first year.
+In 1967, she became editor of the university's literary magazine,The Promethean, and graduated with a Bachelor of Arts degree in English in 1969.
 As a student at Howard, Giddings was part of a group of students who worked against sexism, colorism, and classism that they saw as rampant on their campus.
+She was inspired by her professors, including Arthur P. Davis and Jeane Marie Miller.